The filter of interpretability types of Hobby-McKenzie varieties is prime: Free relational structures and clone homomorphisms

-Now it is not hard to see that item (6) holds.
-Indeed, item (5) immediately yields that $\alg K$ is well defined, and hence $\alg K$ is a homomorphic image of $\alg F$ under $\psi$.
+Now, it is not hard to see that item (6) holds.
+Indeed, item (5) immediately yields that $\alg K$ is well-defined, and hence, $\alg K$ is a homomorphic image of $\alg F$ under $\psi$.
 The latter and $\mK=\psi(\mF)$ easily imply that $\mK$ is a compatible structure of the algebra $\alg K=\psi(\alg F)$ as well. \end{proof}

-In Section 3, we also use the following lemma on clone homomorphisms. \begin{lemma}[see Lemma 4.1 in \cite{BGMZ}] Let $\mG$ be a relational structure and $\mK\subseteq\mG$.
-Let $C$ be a subclone of $\pol(\mG)$.
-If for any $f\in \pol(\mK)$, there is unique extension $f^*\in C$, then the map is a clone homomorphism. \end{lemma}
+In Section 5, we also use the following lemma on clone homomorphisms. \begin{lemma}[see Lemma 4.1 in~\cite{BGMZ}] Let $\mG$ be a relational structure and $\mK\subseteq\mG$.
+Let $\mathscr C$ be a subclone of $\pol(\mG)$.
+If for any $f\in \pol(\mK)$, there is unique extension $f^*\in \mathscr C$, then the map is a clone homomorphism. \end{lemma}